Reduce your footprint

 RCMP and a special seasonal guest will attend your classroom to read a story that promotes student engagement.
-This allows students to meet a local RCMP officer and share the joy of reading.
-This presentation takes approximately 30 minutes.
+This presentation takes approximately 30 minutes and allows students the opportunity to meet a local RCMP officer and share the joy of reading.

-- Safe Halloween - Grades pre K to 3
+- Safe Halloween - Preschool to Grade 3

 Students are reminded how to be safe on Halloween.
 An RCMP member will attend for a fun and interactive experience.
 We can tailor this program anywhere from 15 to 30 minutes.

 Have your school sports team play against the RCMP and Enforcement Services members in a friendly and exciting sports game.

-If you wish to have an RCMP member attend your event, please contact Community Policing.
-We would love to hear from you!
+If you wish to have an RCMP member attend your event, please contact Community Policing at 780-467-7741.

 School gardens are a place where students can learn about growing and eating healthy food.
 Through hands-on learning, teachers help students connect with the plant life cycle, while learning about seeds, soil, sun, water, bugs and weeds.

-Each participating school receives two raised garden beds, soil and seeds to get started (with opportunity for expansion over time).
-In 2022, the program is entering its ninth year with 24 schools participating, from elementary to high school.
+Each participating school receives two raised garden beds, soil and seeds (courtesy of Salisbury Greenhouse) to get started, with opportunity for expansion over time.

 School gardens inspire creativity and wonder.
-Kindergarteners learn that fresh- picked spinach is sweet and tasty and that good nutrition helps grow muscles, like Popeye.
+Kindergarteners learn that fresh- picked spinach is sweet and tasty and that good nutrition helps grow muscles.
 High school students incorporate growing and harvesting vegetables and herbs into their culinary arts program.
 In the fall, harvest soups made with root vegetables are ways teachers and students celebrate growing food.

 Are you wondering how to start or expand a school garden program at your school?
 Visit strathcona.ca/schoolgardens for more detail.